Save to My DOJO

 - VCP-DW Exam Blueprint

 You can find quite a bit of training material for the foundations and DCV requirements on the Altaro VMware Dojo under the vSphere Category.
+However, the foundation exam is no longer required.
 Other good places to get started are Top 10 Critical Skills Every vSphere System Administrator Should Know, and Top 5 VMware Articles from 2018.

 Additionally, VSAN is a critical part of the VCP exams these days that many aspiring VCPs don’t study enough.
 The below articles will get you started on that: